V 10.1, Oct. 2020 Go to latest version

-Palamedes, described above, also does Signal Detection analyses including the calculation of d'.
+Palamedes, described above, implements Signal Detection analyses including the calculation of d'.

 RScore+, developed by Lew Harvey (Boulder, CO), is a well-documented and improved version of the original RScore by Dorfman & Alf.
 It allows the typical analysis of the receiver operating characteristic (ROC) in a number of useful ways.
 It is available for the Mac and the PC from Harvey's homepage.

 Browser-based Calculator for ROC Curves by John Eng from Johns Hopkins University.